Skip to content

 The Division of Continuing Education (DCE) offers degree courses all year round to accelerate degree completion.
 You can study in fall, January, and spring terms through Harvard Extension School (HES) and during the summer through Harvard Summer School (HSS).
 To find courses and register, use our Course Search and Registration platform.

-Fall registration is open July 21–August 28.
+Fall registration opens July 20.

 You can enroll full or part time.
 After qualifying for admission, many of our degree candidates study part time, taking two courses per semester (fall/spring) and one in the January and summer sessions.